 Transaction fees in the Bitcoin network reached their lowest level on January 1, 2019, registering a median of $0.02 per transaction.
-Amounts like this one were not recorded since October 2015, according to data from Bitcoin Visuals.
+According to data from Bitcoin Visuals, amounts like this one were not recorded since October 2015.

 This figure occurred despite the fact that the volume of bitcoin operations is currently 75% higher.
-The analyst Kevin Rooke highlighted in a tweet that on October 13, 2015, the previous date that the rates were 0.02 USD, when it was 134,741 transactions, while in the first week of January in this year the figure reached 234,576 transactions.
+The analyst Kevin Rooke highlighted in a tweet that on October 13, 2015, the previous date that the rates were 0.02 USD, when it was 134,741 transactions, while in the first week of January this year, the figure reached 234,576 transactions.
 In his opinion, the fact that bitcoin mining is validating more transactions for the same fees represents progress.

-It should be remembered that during the frantic growth of the bitcoin price at the end of 2017, transaction fees soared to over $65 for operation.
-At its highest point, which changed on December 23, 2017, with the median of transaction fees at $33.67.
+It should be remembered that during the frantic growth of the bitcoin price at the end of 2017, transaction fees soared to over $65 for operation, at its highest point, which changed on December 23, 2017, with the median of transaction fees at $33.67.

-The commissions that are applied to the transactions in the bitcoin network, constitute the fees received by the miners as an incentive to maintain mining.
-This activity allows you to validate the transactions to avoid double-spending and at the same time keep the Bitcoin network safe.
+The commissions that are applied to the transactions in the bitcoin network constitute the fees received by the miners as an incentive to maintain mining.
+This activity allows you to validate the transactions to avoid double-spending and, at the same time, keep the Bitcoin network safe.
 However, too high fees make the adoption of this cryptocurrency unviable as a means of payment at the retail level.

-Another solution that promises to take off the adoption of bitcoin, is the network Lightning Network (LN), which offers a second layer solution, designed to perform instant micropayments of bitcoins, with minimal transaction fees.
+Another solution that promises to take off the adoption of bitcoin is the network Lightning Network (LN), which offers a second layer solution designed to perform instant micropayments of bitcoins with minimal transaction fees.
 The LN network, which was launched almost a year ago with just 69 nodes and 135 payment channels, already has more than 5,000 public nodes and 17,800 payment channels, showing exponential growth.

 The development of these technologies poses a favorable scenario for the massification of bitcoin, beyond speculation with its price.